nodesmith/aion-for-the-record/README.md

 * Run `npm run dev` in one shell, and `node server.js` in another.
 Then open `localhost:3000`.
 This will enable hot loading, so you can merely make a client side change and the site will auto-reresh with changes.
 * There are configurations in the .vscode folder to run the server and deploy script through visual studio in order to use a debugger.

+## Deployment
+One of the reasons we chose to build this as an express app was to make deployment easy.

+The simplest way to deploy this sample is to use [Heroku](https://www.heroku.com/).
+The repository already has the necessary config files to run on Heroku (the Procfile and app.json).